U.S. News Rankings

-Located less than 10 miles from Boston, Lasell College provides its students a small, residential atmosphere in close to internship opportunities, extracurricular options, and weekend activities.
-About 80 percent of students live on Lasell’s campus in Newton, Mass., in traditional dormitories, suites, and Victorian houses.
-The Lasell College campus is also close to public transportation lines, making it relatively easy for commuter students to get to school.
-It’s also easy for commuter students to get involved; among about 30 student clubs and organizations, many hold midday meetings that make it possible for students who commute or live off campus to partake.
+Located less than 10 miles from Boston, Lasell College provides its students a small, residential atmosphere near internship opportunities, extracurricular options and weekend activities.
+About 80 percent of students live on Lasell's campus in Newton, Massachusetts, in traditional dormitories, suites and Victorian houses.
+The Lasell College campus is also close to public transportation, making it relatively easy for commuter students to get to school.
+It's also easy for commuter students to get involved – the school's more than 50 student clubs and organizations hold midday meetings during "common hours" on Tuesdays and Thursdays.

-The Lasell Lasers compete are NCAA Division III teams in several athletic conferences, including the Eastern College Athletic Conference (ECAC) and the Great Northeast Athletic Conference.
+The Lasell Lasers compete in the NCAA Division III in several athletic conferences, including the Eastern College Athletic Conference and the Great Northeast Athletic Conference.
 At the end of each school year, students march in the Torchlight Parade, a ceremonious passing of Lasell torches from graduating students to rising seniors.

 |School mission and unique qualities (as provided by the school):|